top of page

 Legal Challenge

-FSC's mission is to be a unified voice for the springs in the courts and in the Capitol.
+Our mission is to be a unified voice for the springs in the courts and in the Capitol.
 FSC's attorneys successfully defeated the Florida Department of Environmental Protection in Court in the past over the FDEP's failed Springs Basin Management Action Plans.
-FSC is determined to continue holding FDEP accountable to protect Florida's springs.
+We are determined to continue holding FDEP accountable to protect Florida's springs.

 Join the ranks of our most loyal Springs Defenders.